New shutters or blinds can breathe fresh life into your home. The trouble is, how do you decide between them?

 There are several reasons why people choose to install shutters.
 Here are some of the most popular advantages of shutters over blinds:

 1) Shutters are more than a window treatment – they’re a feature

 Shutters make your home more inviting.
-Their timeless, show-home-worthy appearance gives them wow-factor.
+Their timeless, show-home-worthy appearance gives them a wow factor.
 No matter if you opt for classic white, a contemporary shade of grey, or a rustic, textured appearance, shutters make a striking feature.

 Shutters enhance your home’s aesthetics inside and out and are sure to be a talking point among guests.
 From an outsider’s perspective, your home will have envy-inducing kerb appeal.
 Shutters show you love and care about your home.

-Browse a few interior design magazines or Pinterest posts and you’ll see that shutters are a popular choice.
+Browse a few interior design magazines or Pinterest posts, and you’ll see that shutters are popular.
 They are an attractive addition to both period and contemporary homes.
-Take a look at our gallery for further inspiration on how shutters can transform a room.
+Look at our gallery for further inspiration on how shutters transform a room.

 2) They are easy to maintain

 Shutters are a practical light control solution as they require minimal upkeep.
 The last thing you want is to spend hours dusting.
-Shutters can be kept clean and dust-free with a simple wipe down with a wet cloth.
-Plus, they are more durable than fabric options as they won’t retain unpleasant odours from smoke or pets.
+Shutters can be kept clean and dust-free with a simple wipe-down with a wet cloth.
+They are more durable than fabric as they won’t retain unpleasant odours from smoke or pets.